seladb/PcapPlusPlus/Examples/TcpReassembly/README.md

 This is an application that captures data transmitted as part of TCP connections, organizes the data and stores it in a way that is convenient for protocol analysis and debugging.
 This application reconstructs the TCP data streams and stores each connection in a separate file(s).
 TcpReassembly understands TCP sequence numbers and will correctly reconstruct data streams regardless of retransmissions, out-of-order delivery or data loss.

 TcpReassembly works more or less the same like tcpflow (https://linux.die.net/man/1/tcpflow) but probably with less options.
 The main purpose of it is to demonstrate the TCP reassembly capabilities in PcapPlusPlus.

 Main features and capabilities:
 - Captures packets from pcap/pcapng files or live traffic
 - Handles TCP retransmission, out-of-order packets and packet loss
 - Possibility to set a BPF filter to process only part of the traffic
 - Write each connection to a separate file
 - Write each side of each connection to a separate file
 - Limit the max number of open files in each point in time (to avoid running out of file descriptors for large files / heavy traffic)
-	- Write a metadata file (txt file) for each connection with various stats on the connection: number of packets (in each side + total), number of TCP messages (in each side + total), number of bytes (in each side + total)
+- Write a metadata file (txt file) for each connection with various stats on the connection: number of packets (in each side + total), number of TCP messages (in each side + total), umber of bytes (in each side + total)
 - Write to console only (instead of files)
 - Set a directory to write files to (default is current directory)

 Using the utility
 -----------------